microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/onedriveforbusinessrestoresession-list-driverestoreartifacts.md

 ---
-title: "List driveRestoreArtifact objects"
+title: "List driveRestoreArtifact"
-description: "Get a list of the driveRestoreArtifact objects and their properties under oneDriveForBusinessRestoreSession"
+description: "Get a list of the driveRestoreArtifact and their properties for an oneDriveForBusinessRestoreSession for the tenant"
 author: "tkanaujia, maniksingh"
 ms.localizationpriority: medium
 ms.subservice: "m365-backup-storage"
 doc_type: apiPageType
 ---

-# List driveRestoreArtifact objects
+# List driveRestoreArtifact

 Namespace: microsoft.graph

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-List all the [driveRestoreArtifact](../resources/driverestoreartifact.md) under an OneDrive Restore Session for the tenant
+List all the [driveRestoreArtifact](../resources/driverestoreartifact.md) for an [oneDriveForBusinessRestoreSession](../resources/onedriveforbusinessrestoresession.md) for the tenant.

 ## Permissions